Inside ‘The Bachelor’ Nick Viall’s Proposal: The Ring, Tears, Final Rose Drama

 — Mike Fleiss (@fleissmeister) March 1, 2017

-In past seasons of the Bachelor, host Chris Harrison typically goes through a list of predictable questions with the Bachelor and his bride-to-be, including “where will you live,” “have you set a wedding date,” and “how did you know she was the one?”
+In past seasons of The Bachelor, host Chris Harrison typically goes through a list of predictable questions with the Bachelor star and his bride-to-be, including “where will you live,” “have you set a wedding date,” and “how did you know she was the one?”

-The historic part may turn out to be hype, so fans shouldn’t expect a live wedding on the After the Final Rose special and it’s likely that the couple won’t issue a breakup statement on live TV.
+The historic part may turn out to be hype, so fans shouldn’t expect a live wedding on the After the Final Rose special, and it’s likely that the couple won’t issue a breakup statement on live TV.

 And despite rumors circulating online that Nick chose Raven over Vanessa, Reality Steve stands by his word that Nick sent a heartbroken Raven home at the final rose ceremony and proposed to Vanessa.